aashiqueqarn/Predicting-the-Price-of-Houses-of-Boston/README.md

 LSTAT means lower status of Population(percent).
 PTRATIO means pupil teacher ratio.
 MEDV means median value of owner occupied homes /$1000.
 And this is our target variable.
+Here in this file housing.csv we don't have any false or missing value so we didn't go for data preprocessing.